Cost Per Wear – Shoe Edition

 Cost per wear: $40 (But that is because they are pretty new.
 I see it going down to at least $6 within the next 8 months)

 3. Ivanka Trump Boni Pumps in Nude: I bought these about a year ago.
 I needed a simple, nude patent single sole pump for work.
 It is really, really hard to find simple pumps, in a size 4, at an affordable price.
-Luckily I found these on the Nordstrom website.
+I found these at Nordstrom.

 Cost per wear: I must have worn these a 100 times now.
 I paid $120 (inclusive of taxes).
 So, my cost per wear is coming down to almost a $1.2, at this point.